UnicoenProject/UniMapperGeneratorForTS/README.md

 4. Then, (language).g4, (language)Parser.ts, (language)Lexer.ts, (language)Visitor.ts, and (language)Mapper.ts are generated!
    + It may take some time to install the library only for the first time.
    + If "Building workspace" progress stops at 45% or generates a invalid g4 file, Please check the setting of 2-1 character code.
+   + If you installed node.js for the first time, the environment path may not be reflected yet.
+Please try to reboot your PC.

 Related Works
 ---